 Children make mistakes not because they are bad, but because they lack knowledge or training.

-For all of mankind, no matter where one is on the path, spiritual advancement comes from improving one's behavior.
+For all of mankind, no matter where one is on the path, spiritual advancement comes from improving one’s behavior.
 We do this by learning from our failures as much as from our successes.
 Unfortunately, this process is often inhibited by the idea that somehow we are not supposed to err.
 We grow up being scolded for our mistakes by our parents.
-Some teachers ridicule and beat students when they make mistakes.
-Supervisors yell at workers when they make a mistake.
-No wonder many adults feel terrible when they make a mistake.
-Therefore, to spiritually benefit from our mistakes, we need a new attitude toward them which opens the door for insight, which leads to improvement.
-We can view them instead as wonderful opportunities to learn.
-In disciplining our children, it is important to focus on finding out what lack of knowledge or necessary training caused their misbehavior and then providing them with the needed guidance.
+Some teachers ridicule and even beat students when they make mistakes.
+Supervisors yell at workers when they blunder.
+No wonder many adults feel terrible when they don’t do well.
+To spiritually benefit from our mistakes, we need a new attitude that opens the door for insight, and leads to improvement.
+We can view mistakes instead as wonderful opportunities to learn.
+In disciplining our children, it is important to focus on finding out what lack of knowledge or training caused the misbehavior and then providing the needed guidance.
 This process can be understood in the light of desire, action and wisdom.
 We desire that our children behave well, but if our actions in correcting them create fear, resentment or feelings of inferiority, then they will not improve and we will have subverted our goal.
-By treating a child's errant behavior as described above, we discover our own wisdom in handling kids, and we help them grow to a healthy maturity, equipped to guide their own children with love and wisdom.
+By treating a child’s errant behavior with love and understanding, we discover our own wisdom in handling kids, and we help them grow to a healthy maturity, equipped to guide their own children with love and wisdom.

 Focus on solutions instead of punishment.

 For some parents, disciplining their children for misbehavior is simply a matter of punishment.
-But discipline means "to teach, " so punishment misses the point if it is not accompanied by taking a moment to gently teach and kindly help the child, to encourage, uplift and inspire.
+But discipline means “to teach,” so punishment misses the point if it is not accompanied by taking a moment to gently teach and kindly help the child, to encourage, uplift and inspire.
 In many cases the child who erred simply does not know or understand something.
-Otherwise he never would have made the mistake.
-There is some knowledge the child is missing, and thoughtful parents need to figure out what that knowledge is and teach it to the child in a way he or she can grasp and remember.
-This is a far more time-consuming process than a swift slap on the behind, but leads to far more permanent and positive results.
+There is some knowledge the child is missing.
+Thoughtful parents need to figure out what that knowledge is and teach it to the child in a way he or she can grasp and remember.
+This is a more time-consuming process than a swift slap on the behind, but it leads to far more permanent and positive results.

 There are better forms of discipline than corporal punishment and verbal abuse.

 When children seriously misbehave, punishment, of course, needs to be part of the response.
-There are many forms of corporal or physical punishment and verbal abuse: spanking, hitting, pinching, using harsh or angry words.
-These all cause the child to become resentful and fearful, and in this state of mind he is unable and unwilling to focus on the lesson the parent intends to provide.
-Such punishments inevitably create a distance between parent and child and lower the child's sense of self-worth.
-On the other hand, the alternative forms of punishment--loving, positive strategies, such as time-out, logical consequences and denial of privileges--are more effective and conducive to the child's learning the lesson from the experience, cooperating with the parents in a wholesome way and not repeating the behavior again.
+The various forms of corporal or physical punishment and verbal abuse—spanking, hitting, pinching, using harsh or angry words—all cause the child to become resentful and fearful.
+In this state of mind he is unable and unwilling to focus on the lesson the parent intends to provide.
+Such punishments inevitably create a distance between parent and child and lower the child’s sense of self-worth.
+On the other hand, alternative forms of punishment—loving, positive strategies, such as time-out, logical consequences and denial of privileges—are more effective and conducive to the child’s learning the lesson from the experience, cooperating with the parents in a wholesome way and not repeating the behavior.